ESCOMP/CTSM/doc/source/users_guide/setting-up-and-running-a-case/customizing-the-clm-configuration.rst

 ``-ignore_ic_year`` ignores the Initial Conditions (IC) year for finding initial condition files to startup from.
 The date is used, but the year is ignored.
 Without this option or the ``-ignore_ic_date`` option below, the date and year of the file comes into play.

 When ``-irrig on`` is used ``build-namelist`` will try to find surface datasets that have the irrigation model enabled (when running with Sattellitte Phenology).
-When running with the prognostic crop model on, ``-irrig on`` will turn irrigate crops on, while ``-irrig off`` will manage all crop areas as rain-fed without irrigation.
+When running with the prognostic crop model on, ``-irrig on`` will turn crop irrigation on, while ``-irrig off`` will manage all crop areas as rain-fed without irrigation.

 ``no-megan`` means do NOT add a MEGAN model Biogenic Volatile Organic Compounds (BVOC) testing namelist to the driver.
 This namelist is created by default, so normally this WILL be done.
-This is a driver namelist, so unless ``no-megan`` is specified the CLM ``build-namelist`` will create the ``drv_flds_in`` file that the driver will copy over and use (if you are running with CAM and CAM produces this file as well, it's file will have precedence).
+This is a driver namelist, so unless ``no-megan`` is specified the CLM ``build-namelist`` will create the ``drv_flds_in`` file that the driver will copy over and use.
+(If you are running with CAM and CAM produces this file as well, its file will have precedence).

 ``-note`` adds a note to the bottom of the namelist file, that gives the details of how ``build-namelist`` was called, giving the specific command-line options given to it.